Riley-Py/UWaterloo-Work/MSE 253/Module 4 - Continuous Distributions.md

 ### Lognormal Distribution
 - Models quantities that can't be negative and grow multiplicatively
 	- Examples: Stock prices, income distributions, etc.
+### t-Distribution
+- Used when estimating population mean
+- Conditions
+	- Sample size small ($n < 30$)
+	- Population standard deviation is unknown
+	- Population is approximately normally distributed
+- Usage
+	- Confidence intervals for population mean when $\sigma$ is unknown
 #mse253
 #module4